security-notes/infobyte-faraday-wiki/Usage.md

 #Database#
 By default Faraday use local file database if you like to sincronize with others users you have to configure [CouchDB](CouchDB) to share information in real time.
 #Workspaces#
-We have the possibility for separate information in different workspaces.
+We have the possibility to separate information in different workspaces.
 The idea is have one workspaces for client, assessments or maybe for network location.
 #Highlight#
 Console support highlighting of every hostname or ip with is in the HostTree.
 If we double click the highlight will be select the host int he HostTree.
 #Plugins#